Mikeware/SpaceBattleArena/doc/server/usage.md

 <a name="god"></a>'God' Modes
 -----------------------------

 There are four independent modes that allow you to manipulate the SBA world while it is running.
+Left-Click will perform the action and exit out of the mode.
+Middle-Click will perform the action but remain in the same mode (useful for performing the same action multiple times).
+Right-Click will close whatever mode you're in.

 The first command 'A' allows you to add objects such as Asteroids, Planets, Black Holes, and Bubbles (if playing King of the Bubble).
+It can add any object which has been configured to be spawnable within the default Universe or the current game.
+The Mouse Wheel can control scrolling through this list.

 The next command 'K' allows you to click on any object in the world to destroy it.